 Fashion designers use their knowledge of fabrics, style and colours to create clothing people will want to wear.
 The design process usually starts with a series of sketches of original designs.
 A pattern, which may be computer generated, is created on the basis of these sketches and used as a guide for cutting fabric.
 The designer chooses the colour and style of fabric and proceeds to cut out a sample, while always keeping in mind the cost of production.
 Winning Fashion Before samples are approved, fashion designers may look at ways to improve their designs.
 Once samples are given the go ahead, designers liaise closely with manufacturers and production staff, overseeing quality control and the merchandising and retailing of their garments.
 A fashion designer must be creative and artistic, have a good sense of style and colour and preferably be able to sew.

-TAFE SA offers courses relevant to this occupation including the Advanced Diploma of Applied Fashion Design and Technology.
-Pathways include the Certificate II and III in Applied Fashion Design and Technology, Certificate III in Footwear Production and Certificate IV in Custom Made Footwear.
+TAFE SA offers courses relevant to this occupation including the Advanced Diploma of Applied Fashion Design and Merchandising.
+Pathways include the Certificate II and III in Applied Fashion Design and Technology, and the Diploma of Applied Fashion Design adn Merchandising.

 Is There A Future In Fashion?
 Prominent young designer Megan Salmon says, ''Professionals in the field have recognised that new designers are being welcomed into the industry more readily and that the focus is moving away from 'big labels'. ''However, job prospects in this field are limited with numbers remaining very small outside the larger cities.
 The fashion industry has much greater representation in Melbourne and Sydney, but even there, fashion design is a small and competitive occupation.
 A career in fashion design is not for the weak hearted.
 For every designer who achieves success and recognition, many more have failed.
 Entry into this highly competitive occupation will require presentation of a portfolio of your work, so try to get one underway as soon as possible.
 And for those people interested in opening their own business, they are strongly advised to gain some first hand experience about retail management.
 Megan, who is enjoying success as a self employed fashion designer, is the first to admit that running her own business was an eye opener. ''You must be very resourceful when opening your own fashion store, taking into consideration the cost of advertising, rent, and materials.
 Establishing a new label is a costly and an unpredictable business.''